TO START: Read "PRE-REGISTRATION TIPS" in the first tab below.

 If you have questions regarding the honors program or honors courses, please contact Kim Larkin, Sawyer Business School, 617-573-8375 or firstname.lastname@example.org.

-SBS Honors students must choose ONE of the two honors sections of ENT-H101 below:
+SBS Honors students must choose ONE of the three honors sections of ENT-H101 below:

 Placement results are available 3 business days AFTER you complete the Math Placement Test.